prima101112/prima101112.github.io/content/posts/candidate-discovery-demo-qdrant-openai.md

 combining this [nextjs from bolt.new chat with ollama](https://teraskula.com/posts/ollama-chat-from-browser-using-nextjs/) and [langchain for talking with pdf files](https://teraskula.com/posts/langchain-pdf-ollama-rag/)

-we will little bit re architec the app design. before, we use FAISS to store our vector. i am afraid it cannot scale (do not know how to scale). so in search of vector databases. i encounter with bunch of option there is pgai (that really take my interest) still in beta, but also qdrant that already have their enterpise option.
+we will slightly re-architec the app user flow design. before, we use FAISS to store our vector. i am afraid it cannot scale (do not know how to scale). so in search of vector databases. i encounter with bunch of option there is pgai (that really take my interest) still in beta, but also qdrant that already have their enterpise option.

 ### lets use this stack then :